Shedding the Bits: Pushing the Boundaries of Quantization with Minifloats on FPGAs: FPGA Operator Library

+To explore our hypothesis on minifloat hardware efficiency, we implement MACs for integer and minifloat representations on a recent AMD Versal\filterblind{™} VCK190 device.
+Our integer MAC shown in Fig.~\ref{sfig:imacc} is trivial, whereas our minifloat MAC is more complex and involves a long fixed-point accumulator~\cite{kulisch2011exact}.
+As Fig.~\ref{sfig:fmacc} shows, the two minifloat operands undergo several preliminary operations~--~primarily, the extraction and subsequent multiplication and shifting of their significands~--~before they can be added to the accumulator.
+The sign-inversion of the mantissa products, shown with an inverter and a multiplexer, is merged with the subsequent addition.
+This architecture is modeled after the well-established \textit{long adder and shift} design from~\cite[Section~8.4.1]{kulisch2008computer} and~\cite[Section~2.2]{de2017design}.
+Unlike recent work that applies segmentation to the accumulator for improved latency~\cite[Sections~8.4.2-4]{kulisch2008computer}~\cite{de2017design}, we maintain the long adder as it maps well to the hardened carry primitives available in the AMD FPGAs~\cite{xilinx2023ds950}.

-Both MAC designs feature parameterizable operand sizes, which we adapt to align with our experiments, and pipeline depths, which we freeze at two to get reasonable operating frequencies.
-Both designs accumulate into long, integer registers~\cite{kulisch2011exact}.
-For the floating-point design, it is important to mention that we do not account for hardware costs associated with converting accumulated values back into floating-point format, as this operation can be merged with thresholding~\cite{blott2018finn}.
-Note also that our model accuracy results are generated \textit{without} the use of long accumulators.
+Both MACs feature parameterizable operand formats, which we adapt to align with our experiments.
+Additionally, we set their pipeline depth to a fixed value of two, ensuring reasonable operating frequencies.
+Notably, we omit considerations for the hardware costs associated with converting the accumulated values in the minifloat MAC back into the floating-point format, as this operation can typically be merged into the subsequent activation function as by implementations based on thresholding~\cite{blott2018finn}.
+Note that our model accuracy assessments are conducted with accumulators in \code{FP32}.
+Given the limited precision of the minifloat formats under consideration, this choice adequately ensures the validity of our results.